DJviolin/LEMP/README.md

 8. Run the `$ chmod +x service-start.sh service-stop.sh && ./service-start.sh` commands.
 9. If everything works, now you have a working Nginx + PHP-FPM 7 webserver through FastCGI!
 10. Visit the index page on your localhost IP at port `:8080`.
 You will have to see a basic `phpinfo();`.
-11. If you want to stop the environment, type `./service-stop.sh`.
+11. If you want to stop the environment, type `./service-stop.sh` (60 seconds wait time was introduced to have enough time to `fleetctl stop` making the sql backups from the container).

 ##### Notes